Call our freephone Advice Line NursesAdvice Line NursesAdvice Line Nurses: 0808 801 0899

 Get in touch with any enquiries.
 Contact us

-Your heart muscle has to work very hard to ensure an adequate blood supply is pumped to your whole body.
-Because your heart is a muscle it requires its own efficient blood supply to provide it with the oxygen and nutrients it needs.
+Your heart muscle has to work very hard to ensure that an adequate blood supply is pumped to your whole body.
+Because your heart is a muscle, it requires its own blood supply to provide it with the oxygen and nutrients it needs.